New Fist of the North Star: Characters

 An oathbreaker of the Hokumon temple, who has a love-hate relationship with his father Sanga.
-He took over Lastland while Kenshiro was away to Hokumon temple get medicine for Bista.
+He took over Last Land while Kenshiro was away to the Hokumon temple to get medicine for Bista.
 It was revealed that he learned all the secrets of Hokumon No Ken in less than three years.
 Committed suicide by pressing a fatal point in his body after being ridden with guilt over his past crime.